Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 It’s also an extraordinary material too, being highly responsive, cradling and soft without that sinking in sensation that memory foam delivers, it’s resistant to dust mites, mold and bacteria, and it’s very sturdy, not prone to bucketing or depressions.
 Natural latex, especially, outperforms almost every other kind of foam with regards to durability and lifespan.

-A natural latex mattress is not built like conventional foam mattresses.
-Instead of using a block of inferior polyurethane foam as the foundation or underlying support layer, the entire mattress is made using successively softer layers of pure latex from bottom to top.
+A natural latex mattress is made using successively softer layers of latex from bottom to top.

 In fact, the video below will reveal how a block of pure latex rubber looks after 50 years, with no mildew, mold, discoloration, or even loss of texture and squishiness a half-century later.